mavlink/mavlink-devguide/en/services/gimbal_v2.md

 For these cases, there needs to be a way to address such a gimbal specifically, and a way to send out the `GIMBAL_DEVICE_` messages, so that they can re mapped back to the respecive gimbal manager.

-The solution chosen for this case is to use the numbers 2 to 6 as magic numbers for the `gimbal_device_id`.
-This means that the numbers 2 to6 can't be used as MAVLink component IDs for any components involved as gimbal managers or gimbal devices.
+The solution chosen for this case is to use the numbers 1 to 6 as magic numbers for the `gimbal_device_id`.
+This means that the numbers 1 to 6 can't be used as MAVLink component IDs for any components involved as gimbal managers or gimbal devices.

-- A **gimbal manager** advertises that it implements the gimbal device "itself" by setting `gimbal_device_id` to 2 to 6.
+- A **gimbal manager** advertises that it implements the gimbal device "itself" by setting `gimbal_device_id` to 1 to 6.
 It will also send out the requested gimbal device messages from the same component ID.
 It will set the field in `gimbal_device_id` of [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS).

-- A **ground station** addresses a gimbal device by sending commands to the gimbal manager and specifiying the `gimbal_device_id` 2 to 6.
+- A **ground station** addresses a gimbal device by sending commands to the gimbal manager and specifiying the `gimbal_device_id` 1 to 6.

 ## Implementation and Messages